-5.1 State Hashing and Search
+6.1 State Hashing and Search

-Exploring an exponential state space is a game where you ignore (hopefully) irrelevant details in a quest to only explore states that differ in non-superficial ways.
-FiSC plays this game in two places: (1) state hashing, where it selectively discards details to make bit-level different states equivalent and (2) searching, when it picks the next state to explore.
+Exploring an exponential state space is a game where you ignore (hopefully) irrelevant details in a quest to only explore states that differ in nonsuperficial ways.
+FiSC plays this game in two places: (1) state hashing, where it selectively discards details to make bit-level different states equivalent, and (2) searching, when it picks the next state to explore.
 We describe both below.

 We initially hashed most things in the checked file system's state, such as the heap, data segment, and the raw disk.
-In practice this meant it was hard to comprehensively explore "interesting" states since the model checker spent its time re-exploring states that that were not that much different from each other.
-After iterative experimentation we settled on only hashing the VolatileFS, the StableFS, and the list of currently runnable threads.
-We ignore the heap, thread stacks, and data segment.
+In practice this meant it was hard to comprehensively explore "interesting" states, since the model checker spent its time re-exploring states that that were not that much different from each other.
+After iterative experimentation, we settled on only hashing the VolatileFS, the StableFS, and the list of currently runnable threads.
+We ignored the heap, thread stacks, and data segment.
 Users can optionally hash the actual disk image instead of the more abstract StableFS to check at a higher-level of detail.

-Despite discarding so much detail we rarely can explore all states.
-Given the size of each checkpoint (roughly 1-3MB), the state queue holding all "to-be-explored" states consumes all memory long before FiSC can exhaust the search space.
-We stave this exhaustion off by randomly discarding states from the state queue whenever its size exceeds a user-selected threshold.
+Despite discarding so much detail, we rarely can explore all states.
+Given the size of each checkpoint (roughly 1-3MB), the state queue holding all "to-beexplored" states consumes all memory long before FiSC can exhaust the search space.
+We stave off this exhaustion by randomly discarding states from the state queue whenever its size exceeds a user-selected threshold.

 We provide two heuristic search strategies as alternatives to vanilla DFS or BFS.
 The first heuristic attempts to stress a file system's recovery code by preferentially running states whose disks will likely take the most work to repair after a crash.
-It crudely does so by tracking how many sectors were written when the state's parent's disk was recovered and sorts states accordingly.
+It crudely does so by tracking how many sectors were written when the state's parent's disk was recovered, and sorts states accordingly.
 This approach found a data loss error in JFS that we have not been able to trigger with any other strategy.

-The second heuristic tries to quantify how different a given state is from previously explored states using a utility score.
+The second heuristic tries to quantify how different a given state is from previously explored states, using a utility score.
 A state's utility score is based on how many times states with the same features have already been explored.
-Features include: the number of dirty blocks a state has, its abstract file system topology, and whether
+Features include: the number of dirty blocks a state has, its abstract file system topology, and whether its parent executed new file system statements.
+A state's score is an exponentially-weighted sum of the number of times each feature has been seen.